GSA/digitalgov.gov/content/news/2023/09/2023-09-25-why-the-american-people-deserve-a-digital-government.md

 source_url: https://www.whitehouse.gov/omb/briefing-room/2023/09/22/why-the-american-people-deserve-a-digital-government/
 source: whitehouse
 date: 2023-09-22 13:26:00 -0500
-title: Why the American People Deserve a Digital Government
+title: "Why the American People Deserve a Digital Government"
-deck: OMB released new policy guidance for government that includes a variety of actions and standards to help federal agencies design, develop, and deliver modern websites and digital services.
+deck: "OMB released new policy guidance for government that includes a variety of actions and standards to help federal agencies design, develop, and deliver modern websites and digital services."
-summary: OMB recently released new policy guidance for government that includes a variety of actions and standards to help federal agencies design, develop, and deliver modern websites and digital services.
+summary: "OMB recently released new policy guidance for government that includes a variety of actions and standards to help federal agencies design, develop, and deliver modern websites and digital services."

 # See all topics at https://digital.gov/topics
 topics:
   - white-house